compgeolab/2020-aachen-inverse-problems/README.md

 The main goal of this tutorial is to impart theoretical and practical skills that can be easily transfered to other domains.

+## Learning objectives

+* Learn/revise the mathematics of non-linear inverse problems
+* Translate mathematical knowledge into code
+* Apply non-linear inversion theory to a real geophysical problem
+* Analyze the effects of regularization on geophysical models

 ## Format and schedule

 The course will be a mix of short presentations mixed with live coding